oderdene/price-image-pretraining/README.md

 - ONGOING : Do actual training on bigger dataset
 - Plot some image features on tSNE
 - Prepare sample dataset for classification
+- Compose LSTM classifier model with convolutional feature vectors from SimCLR
 - Evaluate classification result and also plot features

 # References